godsonsphilip/Training-Plan/README.md

      wsl --list --online
      ```

   4. Restart your PC after the above steps.
 Ubuntu or your selected Linux distribution will be installed.
+A terminal will open automatically and it will ask for your username and password for the new Linux system.
   5. You can run it by running this in your terminal:
      ```bash
      wsl -d Ubuntu